 Student activities include a mix of hands-on and literacy-based investigations.
 Consider beginning a teaching sequence with Light and sight: true or false?
 The activity is supported by the teacher resource Alternative conceptions about light and is a useful pretest to establish student understanding.

-Students who like to build models will enjoy these very effective activities to explore the basics of light: Investigating reflection, Investigating refraction and spearfishing and Pinhole cameras and eyes.
+Students who like to build models will enjoy these very effective activities to explore the basics of light: Investigating reflection, Investigating refraction and spearfishing, Pinhole cameras and eyes and Make a hologram-like projector.

 The Light and sight– question bank provides a list of questions about ceramics and places where their answers can be found.
 The questions support an inquiry approach.